loony81/portal2-workshop-authors-rankings/README.md

 # Portal 2 Workshop Authors Rankings
-A single page web app that shows Portal 2 Workshop authors rankings.
-The rankings can be sorted by the number of followers or map submissions.
-Very useful for those who play Portal 2 custom maps.
+A single page web app that lists the members of several Steam groups related to Portal 2 custom map development, such as ThinkingWithPortals Mapping, P2LC and others.
+Authors are ranked by the number of followers by default, but can also be ranked by the number of submitted workshop items and the number of Portal 2 cooperative maps.

-The backend is built with Django 3.2 and uses the Steam API and BeautifulSoup to collect authors' data from several Steam groups related to Portal 2 custom map development.
-The collected data is stored in a PostgreSQL database and is updated every 24 hours by using the django-crontab package.

-Bootstrap and [Bootstrap Table](https://bootstrap-table.com/) are used for frontend.
+The backend is built with Django 3.2 and uses the Steam API and BeautifulSoup to collect authors' data.
+The collected data is stored in a PostgreSQL database and is updated once a week by using [APScheduler](https://apscheduler.readthedocs.io/en/3.0/).
+Bootstrap is used for frontend.